microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Right click behavior

 By default, right clicking to copy would only copy the plain text.
-If the user would like to copy the formatting, they can hold `alt` and right click (this behavior is the same in conhost).

 ### Settings option 1 - global setting